-Flood maps provided by the Federal Emergency Management Agency (FEMA) are a useful tool for assessing a property’s flood risk, and also are a factor in assessing the cost of flood insurance.
+Flood maps, also known as Flood Insurance Rate Maps, provided by the Federal Emergency Management Agency (FEMA) are a useful tool for assessing a property’s flood risk, and also are a factor in flood insurance and building requirements.
 Enter your address in the field below to determine your Flood Zone.

 Flood zones and evacuation zones are different.
 Flood zones are areas mapped by FEMA for use in the National Flood Insurance Program.
 Evacuation zones are based on hurricane storm surge zones determined by the National Hurricane Center using ground elevation and the area’s vulnerability to storm surge from a hurricane.